LaunchCodeEducation/java-web-dev-curriculum/content/thymeleaf-views/studios/_index.md

 ## Setup

-Fork and clone the appropriate [repository](https://github.com/LaunchCodeEducation/Java17-SpaDay).
+Fork and clone the Spa Day [repository](https://github.com/LaunchCodeEducation/Java17-SpaDay).

+> ![warning]
+Uncheck "Copy the `starter` branch only"
+> When you fork this repository on github, be sure to **uncheck** the box that says
+> "Copy the `starter` branch only."
+This will ensure that you have access to all
+> the branches in the repository.

 Check out the project via Version Control in IntelliJ.

 When you open the project and run it using `bootRun`, go to `localhost:8080` and you should see a form!